Lot4Fun/DLISE/README.md

 IN PRODUCTION

 ## Description
-Estimate internal structure of ocean by Deep Learning.
+Estimate a vertical profile (Temperature/Salinity) of ocean from SSH/SST by Deep Learning.
 This trial is apllied in the North Pacific Subtropical Gyre.

 ## Concept